liu550/aircraft_control_sim/README.md

 3. Dutch roll stability;
 4. Trimming of the aircraft undergoing a unit perturbation in sideslip, with different penalty parameters for the control vector.

-The configuration and dimensionless aerodynamic coefficients data are of Boeing 747, obtained from the aircraft handling qualities data reported by NASA (can be found inside the data folder).
+The configuration and dimensionless aerodynamic coefficients data are of Boeing 747, obtained from the [aircraft handling qualities data reported by NASA](https://ntrs.nasa.gov/citations/19730003312).
 The configuration used is power approach configuration.

-The following compare the results calculated by the program versus the results used by Professor Caughey in his lectures notes on aircraft control:
+The following compare the results calculated by the program versus the results used by Professor Caughey in his [lectures notes on aircraft control](https://courses.cit.cornell.edu/mae5070/Caughey_2011_04.pdf):

 ### Lateral/directional modes
 #### Results